feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 # Announce breaking changes to your users is hard

-Technically, [GoReleaser](http://goreleaser.com/) is still not v1, so it should mean that I could just break stuff… of course, I don't want to do that.
+Technically, [GoReleaser](http://goreleaser.com/) is still not v1, so it should mean that I could just break stuff... of course, I don't want to do that.
 I want the transitions to be as easy and painless as they can be.

 That's why I've added deprecation notices to the [docs](https://goreleaser.com/deprecations/), and when you run `goreleaser` with a deprecated config, it will put a `WARN` log pointing to that URL.

-I still think there should be a way of making that more visible to users… maybe adding a 1min sleep or something can be a valid approach, but I'm still not sure about it.
+I still think there should be a way of making that more visible to users... maybe adding a 1min sleep or something can be a valid approach, but I'm still not sure about it.

 I've also learned it is hard to find if someone is using that thing you want to deprecate.
 Maybe I should add some kind of tracking?
 Don't know.